inpsyde/wpml2mlp/readme.txt

 == Description ==
 WPML stores each entry as a separate post and uses some custom tables to connect the translations.
 If you de-activate the plugin or have issues with functionality related to version updates, you get one site with multilingual confusion.

+= Attention =
+*This is a beta version!* You can use the plugin, but make a backup safely.
+Please give us feedback if you see problems.
+The best way for feedback is a issue on the repository on [github.com/inpsyde/wpml2mlp](https://github.com/inpsyde/wpml2mlp).

 This migration plugin:

 * Converts the WPML translation records to default core posts or post types